Preventing Diabetic Foot Ulcers: A Comprehensive Guide

 • Check the temperature of bath water with your hand before stepping in

-• Do not use hot water bottles or heating pads to warm cold feet and wear loose socks at night in bed if your feet are cold
+• Do not use hot water bottles or heating pads to warm cold feet.
+Wear only loose socks at night in bed if your feet are cold

 • Wear absorbent socks and change them during the day when needed